SecularSolstice/SecularSolstice.github.io/Stopping_in_the_Woods/README.md

 We never really resolved this.
 But whatever you think of the words, the melody is beuatifully haunting.

 This song is available for sale via bandcamp in the [2015](https://humanistculture.bandcamp.com/album/solstice-2015) album.

+A [Bayesian Choir Performance](https://www.youtube.com/watch?v=gzBzlLWfPwM) of this song is on Youtube.